Tackling Fake News in Bengali: Unraveling the Impact of Summarization vs. Augmentation on Pre-trained Language Models: Related Works

-The paper of Piya et al. \cite{bib72} researched developing a model which can simultaneously identify Bengali and English fake news at the same time.
+Piya et al. \cite{bib72} investigated the development of a model capable of concurrent identification of Bengali and English fake news.
 Their approach for detecting fake news from a bilingual perspective uses feature extraction techniques such as TF-IDF and N-Gram analysis.
-They trained six supervised traditional machine learning models - Logistic Regression, Linear SVC, Decision Tree Classifier, Random Forest Classifier, Multinomial Naive Bayes, and Passive Aggressive Classifier.
-Among these six models, the linear SVC performed best and score 0.9329 in accuracy and 0.93 F1-score.
+They trained six supervised traditional ML models - LR, Linear SVC, DT, RF, MNB, and PAC.
+Among these six models, the linear SVC performed best and score 0.9329 in accuracy and 0.93 \( F_1 \)-score.
 They adopted BanFakeNews for the Bengali portion of their Dataset.
 Additionally, they used ISOT, a dataset released in \cite{bib66}, for the English dataset.
-In their final DS, they had 42,324 bilingual samples.
+In their final dataset, they had 42,324 bilingual samples.
 The majority of them were in English.

-In the paper of Mugha et al. \cite{bib73} they focused only on the headlines to detect fake news in Bengali.
+Mugdha et al. \cite{bib73} concentrated on leveraging headlines alone for Bengali fake news detection.
 They developed their own Bengali dataset with a total of 538 cases, of which 269 were authentic and 269 were false.
-They have used 9 different traditional machine learning algorithms for their research - SVM, Logistic Regression(LR), multilayer perceptron (MLP), Random Forest Classifier (RF), Voting Ensemble Classifier (VEC), Gaussian Naive Bayes (GNB), Multinomial Naive Bayes (MNB), AdaBoost (AB) and Gradient Boosting (GB).
-With a score of 0.87, the Gaussian Naive Bayes classifier outperformed all other models in terms of accuracy.
-This algorithm chose the attribute using an Extra Tree Classifier and a text feature dependent on TF-IDF.
+They have used 9 different traditional ML algorithms for their research - SVM, LR, MLP, RF, VEC, GNB, MNB, AdaBoost (AB) and Gradient Boosting (GB).
+With a score of 0.87, the GNB classifier outperformed all other models in terms of accuracy.
+This algorithm chose the attribute using an ETC feature extractor and a text feature dependent on TF-IDF.
 Performance was assessed using stratified 10-fold cross-validation on the dataset.
 They contribute to this field by creating a novel dataset and also a new Bengali stemmer.
+However, the research is limited by the modest size of the training dataset and its singular focus on headline-based analysis.